 One of these large houses was Lowood House which was originally constructed in 1876, with some additions made in more recent times.
 In 1965 a detached garage was constructed within the curtilage, and in 1989 a two storey rear extension was added.
 Lowood House is one of a number of detached properties situated in Partingdale Lane off of The Ridgeway.
 Although Lowood House is not a listed building, further along Partingdale Lane are the “picturesque stuccoed agglomeration” of Partingdale Manor, a well-preserved war room bunker of early 1950s construction now a private home known as Seafield House, and Manor End a generous property set in a ¾ acre plot.
 These three buildings are all grade II listed.
 Nearby is a Neo-Jacobean mansion called Nether Court (early 1880s, by Percy Stone) which is now the clubhouse at Finchley golf course.

-Lowood House is located just over half a mile from Mill Hill East underground station with a walking time of some 15 minutes.
-For rainy days, the number 240 bus passes the top of Partingdale Lane and takes just two minutes to reach Mill Hill East station travelling south, with Mill Hill Broadway and a connection to Thameslink around 20 minutes away in a northerly direction.
+Lowood House is located half a mile from Mill Hill East underground station with a walking time of some 12 minutes.
+For rainy days, the number 240 bus passes outside Lowood House and takes just two minutes to reach Mill Hill East station travelling south, with Mill Hill Broadway and a connection to Thameslink around 20 minutes away in a northerly direction.

 Easy access to principal routes